 Venture Round in 2012

 Pinger, Inc. is a mobile application developer based in San Jose, California, founded in 2005.
-The company specializes in communication services, offering products such as Sideline and Textfree, which facilitate free texting and calling.
-Pinger's applications support various features including voicemail, text messaging, and picture messaging, catering to a global audience of iPhone, iPod touch, iPad, and Android users.
-With a focus on innovation, Pinger aims to enhance consumer communication experiences, making a significant impact on users' lives.
-The company is backed by notable investors and has a strong management team guiding its growth in the competitive mobile communications landscape.
+The company specializes in communication tools, offering products such as Sideline and Textfree, which provide services including voicemail, text messaging, and picture messaging.
+Pinger's applications are designed for iPhone, iPod Touch, iPad, and Android users worldwide, enabling free texting and talking.
+With a focus on creating consumer-friendly products that enhance communication, Pinger has garnered millions of downloads and continues to innovate within the mobile communication space.

 Apteligent